 1. Scope of the guidelines, etc.

 These guidelines cover the individuals who, during the validity period of the guidelines, are included in the group management of Getinge AB (publ), below referred to as “Senior Executives”.
-The guidelines shall apply for remuneration agreed and amendments in any remunerations already agreed, as of the adoption of the guidelines by the Annual General Meeting 2021.
+The guidelines shall apply for remuneration agreed and amendments in any remunerations already agreed, as of the adoption of the guidelines by the 2023 Annual General Meeting.
 The guidelines are not applicable on any remuneration resolved by the General Meeting.

 2. Promotion of Getinge’s business strategy, long-term interests and sustainability, etc.

 A prerequisite for successful implementation of the company’s business strategy and safeguarding the company’s long-term interests is that the company is able to recruit and retain qualified personnel.
 The main principle is that remuneration and other employment conditions for Senior Executives, shall be in line with market terms and competitive on every market where Getinge operates, to ensure that competent and skilled personnel can be attracted, motivated and retained.
-Individual levels of remuneration shall be based on experience, competence, level of responsibility and performance, and also the country were the Senior Executive is employed.
+Individual levels of remuneration shall be based on experience, competence, level of responsibility and performance, and also the country where the Senior Executive is employed.
 These guidelines promote the company’s business strategy, long-term interests and sustainability as described in the below section regarding criteria for variable remuneration, and contribute to the company’s ability to, on a long-term basis, retain qualified personnel.

 For information regarding Getinge’s business strategy, please see the company’s annual reports and the website (https://www.getinge.com).

 3. Principles for various types of remuneration, etc.